senecajs-attic/varo/README.md

   console.log(reply)
 })

-// You don't have to use a callback, if you are just emitting events or
+// You don't have to use a callback, if you are running an handler that
-// running an handler that doesn't respond then it is ok to leave it out.
+// doesn't respond then it is ok to leave it out.
 Varo.act({role: 'sum', left: 1, right: 2})

 ```